-If you neglect to clean your lint screen, the Clean Screen Light will come on.
-The light indicates that air flow has been blocked by lint build-up on the lint screen.
-To turn off the light, turn off the dryer (see page 8 for instructions) and clean the lint screen as explained above.
+If you neglect to clean your lint screen, a whistle tone signal will sound.
+The signal indicates that air flow has been blocked by lint buildup on the lint screen.
+To stop the signal, turn off the dryer (see page 8 for instructions) and clean the lint screen as explained above.